-Britney Spears — whom I promise we won’t write about much longer — is on a tear.
+Britney Spears — who I promise we won’t write about much longer — is on a tear.

 But how, you might wonder, did the little pop tart arrange her visit the other night to David Letterman’s show?
 Since her loyal publicist, Leslie Sloane Zelnick, has also been on ice for the last few months, Spears simply had her assistant pick up the phone and call Letterman’s beloved exec producer, Barbara Gaines.

 So that’s it, really.
-Kevin will get half of whatever she earned during their two years of marriage.
-He’ll get a tad more for signing a 20-year confidentiality agreement.
-All joking aside, though, he’ll be set for life and have two children for whom no support money will be required.
+Kevin will get half of whatever she earned during their two years of marriage, he’ll get a tad more for signing a 20-year confidentiality agreement.
+He’ll be set for life and have two children for whom no support money will be required.
 Britney will make another forgettable, fun dance album and clean up in Vegas.
 And with that, I return them all to the supermarket tabloids!
 Good luck, kids!

 Get ready for a very different take on Harry Potter.
 Call it "Harry Potter and the Naked Horse Movie Poster."